russtoku/uipa/data/seed/Seeding.md

 ```

 > NOTE: The Classifications data has been extracted from the Classifications field in
-> the extract of public bodies from the production UIPA.org website on
+> the extract of public bodies from the production UIPA.org website.
-> 03/15/2024.
-See 2024-03-15-Hawaii_UIPA_Public_Bodies_All.csv.
+> You will need to update the json file date to the current set in data/seed.

 ### Load Public Bodies - Testing with a small batch